Habitat for Humanity Honors Cohen and Wolf

 About Habitat for Humanity of Coastal Fairfield County

 Habitat for Humanity of Coastal Fairfield County™ is an independently run, local affiliate of Habitat for Humanity International, a nonprofit ecumenical housing ministry dedicated to eliminating poverty housing wherever it exists.
 Habitat CFC seeks to build community and improve lives by partnering with low-income families in need of a place to live and with community volunteers and donors to build simple, safe, and affordable neighborhoods.
 Volunteers, donors, homeowners, and staff are people of all faiths.
 For more information or to make a donation, visit the Habitat CFC website at www.habitatcfc.org or call 203.333.2642.
 To donate new or used furniture, appliances, and building materials, visit Habitat CFC’s ReStore’s website at www.fairfieldcountyrestore.org or call 203.383.4358.

 About Cohen and Wolf

 This year marks Cohen and Wolf’s 60th anniversary.
 The firm began in 1951 with two lawyers, Herbert L. Cohen and Austin K. Wolf, working from a single office in Bridgeport.
-Since then, the firm has expanded to 50 attorneys across Bridgeport, Danbury, Westport and Orange.
-Attorneys at Cohen and Wolf represent a diverse assortment of individuals, businesses and municipalities, handling their personal and professional legal needs, from matters involving litigation, corporate and securities law, real estate, land use and zoning, to family law and estate planning.
-Additional information is available at www.cohenandwolf.com.
+Since then, the firm has expanded to 50 attorneys across Bridgeport, Danbury, and Westport.
+Attorneys at Cohen and Wolf represent a diverse assortment of individuals, businesses, and municipalities, handling their personal and professional legal needs, from matters involving litigation, corporate and securities law, real estate, land use and zoning, to family law and estate planning.